tewhatuora/api-standards/docs/api-security/08-SecuringAPIswithOAuth2andOpenIDConnect.md

 - A Userinfo endpoint

-API Providers **MUST** use use OpenID Connect architecture models with all IN-CONFIDENCE and SENSITIVE APIs
+API Providers **MUST** use use OpenID Connect architecture models with all MEDICAL IN-CONFIDENCE APIs

 OpenID Connect uses all the flows, grant types and endpoint exposed by OAuth 2.0.
 Once implemented it is enacted using a specific request scope `openid` in the initial authorisation call that the client makes to the OpenID Connect service.

 ### ID Token

-**MUST** be used with all IN-CONFIDENCE and SENSITIVE APIs
+**MUST** be used with all MEDICAL IN-CONFIDENCE APIs

 The ID Token is a JSON Web Token (JWT) that contains authenticated user information (and attributes) that the authorisation API Provider (OpenID Connect Server) provides to the API Consumer.